emp3r0r10/emp3r0r10.github.io/_posts/CTF_Writeups/2026-04-12-UMassCTF2026_Writeup.md

 ![Submit_Story](/assets/images/ctf_writeups/UMass_CTF/The_Block_City_Times/Submit_Story.png)

-As the challenge is white-box, let's its analyzing files to get the full idea and attack flow.
+As the challenge is white-box, let's analyze its files to get the full idea and attack flow.

 **`docker-compose.yml` Analysis:**